 09 of 10

-On the heels of our previous classic-style master bath, here's another one--also with a pedestal sink, sconces, and subway tile.
+On the heels of our previous classic-style primary bath, here's another, also with a pedestal sink, sconces, and subway tile.

 10 of 10

 Primary Bathroom Ideas: Light and Softer